DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/paging.md

 Paging options are updated once an end-user interacts with Paging Panel controls.
 Handle paging option changes using the `PagingState` plugin's `onCurrentPageChange` and `onPageSizeChange` events and request data from the server using the applied paging options.
 Once the page data is received from the server, pass it to the `Grid` component's `rows` property.

-Note that in the case of remote paging, you do not need to use the `LocalPaging` plugin.
+For remote paging, you should use the `CustomPaging` plugin instead of the `LocalPaging` plugin.

 .embedded-demo(paging/remote-paging)